 Day one is designed to meet our client’s needs for a mold remediation program that covers current mold remediation guidelines, standards and in some cases/areas regulations.
 In addition the course certificate of completion documents that workers have been trained on the key concepts for performing safe and effective mold remediation.
-This course has been reviewed and approved by the Indoor Air Quality Association (IAQA).
 The first day of the Mold Worker course is identical to day one of the Mold Supervisor course as both need a good understanding of the background information, health effects, equipment, engineering controls, personal protective equipment and other key concepts important to any mold remediation project.
 On day two workers are separated from supervisors to perform the technician level hands on tasks vital to completing a safe and effective mold remediation.

 Day One Topics